geoportti/geospatial-challenge-camp/source/tabs/partners.rst

 - Development of new digital solutions addressing real-world challenges in sustainable mobility and transportation
 - Collaboration with talented early-career researchers and access to innovative geospatial and data processing approaches
-- Creation and refinement of digital, high-value geospatial datasets
+- Opportunity to work with and refine digital, high-value geospatial datasets
-- Opportunities to strengthen professional networks with experts in geospatial data, technology, and sustainability
+- Engagement with experts in geospatial data, technology, and sustainability to build professional networks

 Sign up
 -------